Halifax Shopping Centre: Opening

-Halifax Shopping Centre was opened at 9:30 A.M. on Tuesday, September 11, 1962 – billed as "The Marketplace of the Maritimes".
+Halifax Shopping Centre opened at 9:30 am on Tuesday, September 11, 1962.
 The grand opening publicity claimed that "never in the history of Halifax have so many stores opened on one day!"
 The Thursday, September 13 edition of The Chronicle Herald included a thank you from Halifax Shopping Centre's owners, by Triton Ltd., which estimated the opening day crowd to have been 27,000 people.